aio-libs/aiohttp/docs/client.rst

    ``URL('http://example.com/%D0%BF%D1%83%D1%82%D1%8C/0?a=1')``.

-   Sometimes canonization is not desirable if server accepts exact representation and doesn't requote URL itself.
+   Sometimes canonization is not desirable if server accepts exact representation and does not requote URL itself.

    To disable canonization use ``encoded=True`` parameter for URL construction::